 - To work offshore you must pass a medical examination every 2 years.

-- You may also have to undertake the Minimum Industry Safety Training (MIST) course.
+- You must also have completed the OPITO Minimum Industry Safety Training (MIST) course and have an Offshore Medical Certificate.

 Workforce Education Levels (UK)